Capital IdeasTM

 Equity Portfolio Manager

-Portfolio manager Jody Jonsson invests in many large multinational companies and believes the opposite is true.
-She argues that multinationals are in many ways best positioned to navigate an uncertain environment and develop effective solutions to disruptions.
-That includes a “multi-local” approach to business that puts them closer to consumers around the world.
+Portfolio manager, Jody Jonsson believes the opposite is true.
+Multinationals are in many ways best positioned to navigate an uncertain environment and develop effective solutions to disruptions.
+That includes an increasingly “multi-local” approach to business, putting them closer to consumers around the world.

-She outlines four reasons she believes multinationals can thrive in tough times.
+Jody cites four reasons that multinationals can thrive in tough times.

 2. Experienced management teams can handle challenges